yujuisu/ga-mdm/README.md

 ## Environment
-I set the environment to run with GATr smoothly.
+I set the environment to run with GATr, which requires docker or a pc with ubuntu 20.04.
+Otherwise you just need kingdon and torch.
 1. Clone GATr.

 ```bash